paf-triarii/aws-kubeadm-simple-cluster-training/README.md

 ### 🔧 Installation

 > [!CAUTION]
 > Remember to review the env variables.
-This playbook is prepared for `eu-west-2 (London)`.
-Since the `ami`s are region-based.
-Select the appropriate ami for other region.
+This playbook has direct support for several regions but do not cover all.
+Include your region and ami if missing in the list.

 #### Local environment